savman65/Crisp/README.md

 - runs a test by pushing a sample csv to the storage account and then verifies that it can download the corresponding parquet file

 ## External User Test
+The following is a test that you can perform with your own csv on your local machine.
+The script below will copy a csv file to the storage account using azcopy, then it will use azcopy again to retrieve the corresponding parquet file

 You'll need a sas key to the storage account key (shared in my email)

-The following script will copy a csv file to the storage account using azcopy, then it will use azcopy again to retrieve the corresponding parquet file

 ### MAC instructions:
 it is assumed you have brew installed on your mac.